How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

 From a Physiotherapy standpoint (pun absolutely intended), sitting for long periods is a great way to accrue stiffness through lack of movement.
 The neck, upper back, shoulders, lower back, and hips are all at constant risk of stiffening.

 Sitting increases your risk of heart disease, makes you more likely to adopt poor breathing patterns and be more stressed.
-So if needing to do something for a long period of time – try standing up.
+So if you need to do something for a long period of time – try standing up.

 The physical benefits of standing may not get you your next Fortnite Victory Royale, but the mental benefits might.